-QUALITY: We take water quality so seriously that all six of our surface water treatment plants have been nationally recognized with Directors Awards from the Partnership for Safe Water, an initiative developed by six prestigious drinking water organizations including the U.S. Environmental Protection Agency that recognizes systems for consistently surpassing federal and state drinking water standards.
+QUALITY: We take water quality so seriously that all 6 of our surface water treatment plants have been nationally recognized with Directors Awards from the U.S. Environmental Protection Agency's (EPA) Partnership for Safe Water program for surpassing federal and state drinking water standards.
 We remain committed to protecting our sources of drinking water.
 We utilize advanced technology and detection methods that are paving the way for source water protection across the country.

-SERVICE: Last year, we invested more than \$265 million to upgrade our water and wastewater treatment and pipeline systems in the communities we serve.
+SERVICE: Last year, we invested approximately \$290 million to upgrade our water and wastewater treatment and pipeline systems in the communities we serve.
 These investments allowed us to improve water quality, water pressure and service reliability for our customers.